-- 6.2 The Finance and Governance Cabinet Advisory Board were consulted on 7 March 2023 and agreed the following: - To be updated following the meeting. - 6.3 There are no decisions arising from this report and so no implementation period is necessary.
+- 6.2 The Finance and Governance Cabinet Advisory Board were consulted on 6 June 2023 and agreed that the recommendations set out in the report be supported. - 6.3 There are no decisions arising from this report and so no implementation period is necessary.